xiaopv/xiaopv.github.io/_teaching/2024-spring-mat201.md

 ## Homework

  * Apr.
+18, 2024
+   * Start working on Homework 14 in WileyPLUS.
+   * Quiz 13 (last quiz) on Thursday will cover Goal 17, 18, 19, 20 (two questions).

+ * Apr.
 16, 2024
    * Complete Homework 13 in WileyPLUS.
    * We will discuss Activity 3.1.2 on Thursday and then the optimization problem.